gechanted/InstallHelper/README.md

 This Helper is made to easier install scripts.

 The program assumes you need to fill a settings file in this script,
-as well as making other things, like making a bd connection, to test the incoming info
+as well as making other things, like making a database connection, to test the incoming info

 The install-helper auto fills arguments with:
  - incoming params